 Koide: While radio is a mass medium, it created a system through digitalization that allows data collection 365 days a year.
 It enables time-shifted listening, and although it's not widely utilized yet, it also allows for targeting.
 I believe it's leading the way in defining a new form of mass media.

-Oku: Television entered the digital arena later than radio, but services like TVer and AbemaTV are gaining traction.
+Oku: Television was a latecomer to digital initiatives compared to radio, but services like TVer and AbemaTV are gaining traction.

 Koide: Precisely because TV entered the digital space later, I believe its potential is the greatest.
 Ultimately, mass media needs to secure personnel and funds to invest in new areas, even if it's just 10% annually.

 Another crucial point is that digital must be considered on an annual basis, or even shorter cycles.
-The nature of digital is that platforms and popular apps change rapidly every year, so organizations need to adapt to this pace.
+The nature of digital is that platforms and popular apps change rapidly every year, so organizations need to adapt to this.

 I hope television can be measured in "people" rather than "percentages."